TheENGR/Bachellor-Party/README.md

 - Dodge
 - Hide
 ##### Bonus Action
+A quick ability you can use this turn
 - These are listed on your character sheet
     - EX: Hulk can punch, or Indiana Jones can Disengage
 ##### Move